 The quality of customer service you provide to your customers can heavily influence whether they do business with you—and if they'll make a repeat purchase.

 According to a study done by PwC, you risk losing 25% of your existing customers who have a terrible customer service experience.
 And that's just the beginning of your problems...

 Each of these disgruntled customers will tell as many as 20 people about the bad experience they had with your customer service team.
-Since 90% of people will listen to others' opinions about a brand, you’ll also be losing potential customers that may have been interested in your products.
+Since 83% of people will listen to others' opinions about a brand, you’ll also be losing potential customers who may have been interested in your products.

 Excellent Customer Service Pays Off